sipb/moira-rest-api/README.md

 Get parameters:

 * `recurse`: bool.
 Whether to include objects this list can administer because it is in a list that can administer it (and so on), as opposed to a direct ownership.
+Defaults to true.

 Output: